mathkas/myocyte-arrhythmia-detection/README.md

 # myocyte-arrhythmia-detection

-This application allows the detection of arrhythmic sections in isolated heart muscle cells of mice.
+This application allows to detect arrhythmic sections in measurements on isolated heart muscle cells of mice.

 It can be executed with ArrhythmiaDetection.py or the following code:
 ```python